 Although trade publishing is better known and receives significantly more media exposure, educational and academic publishing can also offer exciting career possibilities.
 The types of works published include textbooks, guidebooks, academic reference books, journals and monographs.

 Scientific, technical and medical publishers (often referred to as STM or professional publishing) produce titles for people working professionally in specialist fields.
 The content is technical, so related expertise can be useful.

 The specialist nature of this market meant that traditionally, books were produced in small runs, and as a result of the high fixed costs per unit, these books were expensive.
 New printing techniques are bringing changes, however, and publishers often print individual copies on demand.

-Vanity publishing is where the author pays for the cost of book production, as opposed to conventional publishing, where it is the publisher that pays the author for the content.
-This type of publishing is common where the book is unlikely to sell many copies to recoup the costs of publication.
-The term is sometimes seen as derogatory, the assumption being that if a publisher is not willing to pay for the work it is somehow sub-standard; however, that is not always the case.
+An arrangement where the author pays for the cost of book production, as opposed to conventional publishing where it is the publisher that pays the author for the content, is common when the book is unlikely to sell enough copies to recoup the costs of publication.
+This used to be known as ‘vanity publishing’, which was sometimes seen as derogatory, the assumption being that if a publisher was not willing to pay for the work it was somehow sub-standard.
+However, that is not always the case.
 For example, it could be that the publication is in a niche area such as poetry.

 The number of alternatives to traditional publishing has grown in recent years.
 Self publishing has become easier with the help of ebooks and ‘print on demand’ technology (printing one or more copies whenever you need them instead of committing to a large print run).
 When self publishing, authors are responsible for every stage of the process, so sometimes seek freelancers to work on different aspects such as the cover design.
 There are also specialist self-publishing companies that authors can use for some or all parts of the production process while maintaining overall autonomy.